stechmann/TonUINO/docs/README_EN.md

 You can create the matching set of audio messages, using the `create_audio_messages.py` python script supplied in this repo.
 The script can create *english* and *german* audio messages.
 The description down below describes *english*.

-The script offers two options to do this:
+The script offers the three options to do this:

   1. Using the tools `say` (requires macOS) and `ffmpeg`.
 If you have a Mac this way is pretty simple.
-  2. Using Googles text-to-speech service.
-For this option you need an API key (which is free for the amount of messages you need), but the result sounds better than option one.
+  2. Using Amazon Polly, the text-to-speech service of Amazon.
+  3. Using Googles text-to-speech service.

+For the amount of messages you need using the service of Google resp.
+Amazon is free.
+But you have to create an account first.
+Regarding quality, Amazon Polly sounds best, followed by Google and last `say`.

 The audio message files are not available for download at this point in time.